Dietary Needs Of Adult Dogs: Nutrition Tips

 Benefits and Risks of Supplements

-Supplements can be beneficial in addressing specific or filling nutrient gaps in your dog's diet.
+Supplements can be beneficial in addressing specific health concerns or filling nutrient gaps in your dog's diet.
 Common supplements include omega-3 fatty acids, glucosamine, probiotics, and vitamins.
 However, it is important to remember that supplements should not replace a balanced diet, and over-supplementation can lead to adverse effects.
 Always consult with your veterinarian before adding any supplements to your dog's diet.

 Choosing Healthy Treats